-COMPUTER SCIENCE, B.S.
+Majors B.S. in Computer Science

 The Bachelor of Science program in Computer Science is designed to prepare students for entry-level positions in the computer industry or graduate study in Computer Science.
 The major offers a selection of courses covering software development, design and analysis of computer systems, computer architecture and computer applications.